Deming-Matt/git_homework/thoughts.md

 Reviewing my notes and previous classes are things that I haven't done much before, but I've already started to get better at it.

 I want to give a shout-out to my GF Audri as she has helped me prepare and make the move into a new career!
 The support has been great!

+These are my new thoughts.
+This can be stessful when you don't allot enough time to practice.